M-Scott-Lassiter/jest-geojson/README.md

 # Matchers

-`jest-geojson` organizes matchers by categories.
+`Jest-GeoJSON` organizes matchers by categories.
 Most correspond to the expected input type passed to `expect()`.
 For example, the Coordinates matchers expect a coordinate array, and geometry matchers expect a GeoJSON geometry object.

 Functional matchers assess more generic attributes and qualities and many accept multiple input types.